a.y. 2023/20SULLABUS

 Text analysis and topic modeling; possibilities and drawbacks.

-Algorithms of textual analysis.CLASS 7
+Algorithms of textual analysis.Discussion

 Data visualization, pt.
 II